Porto is 300 kilometres / 186 miles north of Lisbon but good flight, road and rail connections make it very easy to get

 Several daily flights, carried out by Ryanair and TAP, connect the two major Portuguese cities.
 A flight from Lisbon to Porto takes 55 minutes.
 During flash sales, return flights can be as cheap as €20, which is lower than the usual train and bus fares.
 The regular fare ranges between €30 – 50.

 Overall, expect the journey to take around 3 hours.
 This includes at least 30 minutes before departure at your boarding gate, as well as the time spent getting to and from airports.
-Lisbon Airport is only 10km from the city centre, and it takes 35 minutes by metro to get there.
-Porto Airport is 12km from the city centre, and it takes about 40 minutes to get to the Bolhão metro station (unlike the Lisbon metro, the Porto metro runs mostly on the surface).
+Lisbon Airport is 10km from the city centre, and it takes 35 minutes by metro to get there.
+Porto Airport is 12km from the Bolhão metro station in the city centre, and it takes about 40 minutes to get there (unlike Lisbon metro, Porto metro runs mostly on the surface).